jennykortina/react-native-alphabetlistview/README.md

 `array|object`, **required**
 The data to render in the listview

+#### sortOn
+`string`
+If this exists the data array will be sorted on this field into an object of alphabetically keyed arrays

 #### hideSectionList
 `boolean`
 Whether to show the section listing or not. *Note: If the data your are providing to